-Due to Covid restrictions that prevented us from meeting in person last fall, we have a video recording from Director Ely that you can view regarding the the Sophomore-Entry process.
+Due to Covid restrictions that prevented us from meeting in person in 2020, we have a video recording from Director Ely that you can view regarding the the Sophomore-Entry process.

 - Click here to listen to a five-minute overview of the MMSS Program from Director Jeff Ely - recorded 09.01.2020